top of page

 ا.jpg

-The Mirror and the Map traces the extraordinary journey of Maryam Mirzakhani — from a young girl sketching patterns on a fogged mirror during the Iran-Iraq War to a visionary mathematician mapping the infinite curves of the universe.
-A reflection of genius and resilience, MARYAM tells the story of how one woman turned imagination into geometry, and exile into boundless discovery.
+The Mirror and the Map traces the extraordinary journey of Maryam Mirzakhani — from a young girl sketching patterns on a fogged mirror. a visionary mathematician mapping the infinite curves of the universe.
+A reflection of genius and resilience, MARYAM tells the story of how one woman turned imagination into geometry,

-From war-torn Tehran to the rarefied halls of Harvard and Stanford, MARYAM follows the rise of Maryam Mirzakhani, the first woman to win the Fields Medal — mathematics’ highest honor.
-Her journey is one of vision and sacrifice as she fights to break the glass ceiling and claim her place in history.
+From Tehran to the rarefied halls of Harvard and Stanford, MARYAM follows the extraordinary rise of Maryam Mirzakhani, the first woman to win the Fields Medal — mathematics’ highest honor.

 Iran woman enters US Nat'l Academy of Sciences.jpg